-What our patients and
+What our patients and public have said:

-'I was admitted for a total hip replacement and although my stay was brief, I cannot fault the treatment I received.
-Everybody on the orthopaedic unit, and all other staff I encountered were highly professional in their approach, and those on the ward could not have been more attentive and caring.
+- 'Admitted via GP with suspected appendicitis.
+Resulted in an appendectomy that night.
+Received completely outstanding faultless care from beginning to end.
+I cannot recommend this hospital highly enough.
+Add to the high standards the hugely caring and thoroughly professional staff with a real team spirit'. - 'I was admitted for a total hip replacement and although my stay was brief, I cannot fault the treatment I received.
+Everybody on the orthopaedic unit, and all other staff I encountered, were highly professional in their approach, and those on the ward could not have been more attentive and caring.
 My needs were met with good grace and appropriate humour, and I was not fussed over but given just the right amount of encouragement and independence, whilst still feeing safe.
 The only negative I would like to mention is the poor signage in the corridors'.